collinforrester/MCID_Opportunity_Tracker/README.md

 <img src="misc/MCID_Opp_Arch.png" alt="Architecture" width="300"/>

 The Elastic Beanstalk environment is easy to deploy, and is intended to be used for single-serving events.
 You can customize the deployment a day or two before the event, and then tear it down afterwards.
+**Note:** As configured here, terminating the Elastic Beanstalk environment will delete your DynamoDB table as well.
+Make sure you have exported all data from DynamoDB before terminating the environment.

 ## Customization instructions and Prerequisite setup